 His company hasn't provided hand sanitizer to employees or guests, he added, and there hasn't been any kind of communication about whether they're at risk.
 "I feel like management should have like a pre-shift meeting at least with all of us and say, look, here's what's happening.
 Here's the precautions that we need everyone to focus on," he said.
 (VICE reached out to his employer, a company that owns many airport restaurants, for comment but did not receive a reply.)
 Plegar is worried that if fewer people fly, he'll lose tip income.

 As for the airlines, if enough people do choose to stay at home—or if business travel restrictions and government advisories keep them grounded—companies will have to respond to the falling demand.
-It's easier to get upgrades to first class now, according to Summer Hull, a director of travel at the Points Guy, a website that covers air travel.
+It's easier to get upgrades to first class now, according to Summer Hull, the family travel columnist at the Points Guy, a travel and lifestyle website.
 Airlines have made more flights open to purchase with rewards miles, indicating that they're trying to attract customers more aggressively than normal.
 "This will translate to cheaper prices sooner or later if the demand continues to soften," said Chris Lopinto, president of ExpertFlyer, a website that tracks airfare.

 This week, a budget carrier in China was offering flights for as little as $4.
 While airlines outside China aren't doing anything like that, they might quietly slash prices.
 "We are seeing airlines do sales," said Hull.
 "Whether that's coincidental or not they won't say, I'm sure."